RefactoringTools/wrangler/README.txt

-     in Dirs                    : select the refactoring command from the menu, and you will be prompted for the minimum number of tokens a duplicated code fragment should have, and the minmum number of times
+     in Dirs                    : select the refactoring command from the menu, and you will be prompted for the minimum number of tokens a duplicated code fragment should have, and the minimum number of times
                                   that a code fragment is duplicated.
 Wrangler will search duplicated code fragments from the directories specified by the search paths (see